machal/cssmine-content/content/npm-bower.md

 plugins.
 However, there are several approaches to packaging, so it is good to know that web libraries such as jQuery can be installed using NPM too.

-Npm uses a `package.json` config file and installs everything into a `node_modules` directory.
+NPM uses a `package.json` config file and installs everything into a `node_modules` directory.

 See more at [npmjs.org](http://npmjs.org).